 To me, these practices are about reminding myself that I love myself, I deserve pleasure, I deserve to express myself, and they connect me back to the sexual life force within me!
 They are also great for hitting the emotional reset button.

-If you are feeling my message in this article, check out the E-Course I've created to reconnect women to their sexual power & pleasure - Viva La Vagina!
+If you are feeling my message in this article, check out the online courses in the School of Sexual Awakening.
+Specifically, the course I've created to reconnect women to their sexual power & pleasure - Viva La Vagina.